farlee2121/DevEssentialsBlog/content/draft/2023-09-20-Datomic-vs-EventStore.md

 public record ItemReturned(Guid itemId, int quantity) : OrderEvent;
 ```

-When a change occurs, events are appended to that entity's stream
+When a change occurs, events are appended to that entity's stream.
 ```cs
 await client.AppendToStreamAsync(
     streamId,